markfinger/python-js-host/README.md

 There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and introduce setup overhead.
-This library enables you to hook in to persistent JS environments which have the full power and performance of modern JS engines which allow you to easily take advantage of the vast JavaScript ecosystem.
+This library enables you to hook in to persistent environments which have the full power, high performance, and vast ecosystem offered by modern JS engines.

 In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify your workflow by automatically spawning environments in the background.